ellerenad/estimate/tasks.md

 tasks:
-- remove estimations from the list (or load the current estimator if a session was found on the window)
-- delete current estimation from the database when the site is reloaded or the window closed?
-- enable remove estimation buttons

 - configure prod mode to the firebase db - due on july, 10th
 - add landing page
 - publish